Back to all guides

 The process is generally the same across all of them.
 You create an account and verify your identity, link a payment method like a bank account or debit card, search for USDC, enter the amount you want to buy, review the fees, and confirm the purchase.
 Your USDC will appear in your exchange account, typically within minutes for card payments or 1-3 business days for bank transfers.

 What to look for in an exchange: Choose one that's regulated in your country, has a strong security track record, and clearly displays its fees before you confirm a purchase.
-Avoid obscure platforms you've never heard of — the convenience isn't worth the risk.
+Avoid obscure platforms you've never heard of.
+The convenience isn't worth the risk.

 Option 2: Crypto apps and fintech platforms